mltframework/mlt_web/plugins/FilterAudiowaveform.md

 description:
 <pre>
 The audio channel to draw.
-"0" indicates that all channels should be drawn.
+"0" indicates that all channels should be drawn. "-1" indicates that all channels will be added together in a single waveform.
 </pre>
 type: integer
 readonly: no